Has a job arisen in your team? Then you have come to the right place. This page tells you all you need to know about recruitment at LUU.

 Only once you have obtained these signatures can you then pass over to the People Team for advertising.

 In order for your role to become live please ensure you send through to the People Team digital versions of the job advert, job description, personal specification and welcome letter.
+A quick guide to the advert content can be found here

 The Recruitment Campaign